You invest time and money in social media marketing. This investment should yield measurable results.

 9. Saves

-Here’s what the save button looks like on an Instagram post:
+Here’s what the save button looks like on Instagram:

 Why Saves Are Important

-Saves indicate that users find your content valuable enough to revisit.
-That's a strong sign of interest and engagement.
+Saves show users find your content valuable enough to revisit, which is a strong sign of interest and engagement.

 10. Average Engagement Rate

-You can calculate the average engagement rate by dividing the total number of engagements (likes, comments, shares, etc.) your posts received by the total number of posts in a given time frame.
+One way to calculate average engagement rate is to take the total engagements (likes, comments, shares, etc.) on your posts in a given time, then divide by the total number of posts and by your follower count.
+Multiply by 100 for a percentage.

 Why Average Engagement Rate Is Important